andytudhope/living-blue-book/source/faith/centred.md

-I thought that fragrant garden was just for me, but now this river has revealed that it wasn't the grail I was imagining; it was imagining me, this make-believe mosaic of memory who has made his promise and will wait patiently to fulfill it, passing the little time I have looking at the pattern in clovers and the playfulness of a few, precious clouds.
+I thought that fragrant garden was just for me, but now this river has revealed that it wasn't the grail I remembered; it was remembering me, this make-believe mosaic of memory who has made his promise and will wait patiently to fulfill it, passing the little time he has looking at the pattern in clovers and the playfulness of a few, precious clouds.